subquery/documentation/docs/subquery_network/node_operators/stake.md

 - More total stake means more SQT to allocate on different deployments the Node Operator runs and more Network Inflation Rewards to earn.
 - It provides an advantage over other Node Operators when payment method is flex plan (PAYG) due to the way the [Cobb-Douglas function](../introduction/reward-distribution.md#cobb-douglas-production-function) works.

-In order to become an Node Operator on the SubQuery Network, you must stake a minimum number of SQT.
+In order to become a Node Operator on the SubQuery Network, you must stake a minimum number of SQT.
 In addition, you will want to attract delegators to [increase the rewards that you receive](./rewards.md).